candyliaa/tsoha-opetussovellus/README.md

 ```
 As for the `DATABASE_URL`, you can input the following: `"postgresql://postgres@localhost/postgres"`.
 Be mindful of the fact that this attempts to connect to a local database named `postgres`, which might already exist.
+The URL you have to use depends on your system, so the above may not work properly.

 Next, install all required packages with a virtual environment:
 ```